Native English Teachers Wanted: is it really illegal to advertise for “native” speakers?

 Lots of people seem to think it’s illegal to ask that a teacher be “native” as a requirement for employment.

 Well, let’s dig into the topic.

-Trigger warning: this article is going to use the word “native” a lot.
+Trigger warning: for obvious reasons, this article is going to use the word “native” a lot.
 If you’re offended by that, go watch the Teletubbies or something.